sqlxpert/lights-off-aws/README.md

 # Lights Off!

-For AWS users who forget to turn off the lights:
+For people who forget to turn the lights off,

-* **Cut AWS costs up to ⅔ in your sleep**, by tagging EC2 instances and RDS databases with `cron`-style stop/start schedules!
-Lights Out is ideal for development and test systems, which are idle at night and on weekends.
+* **Cut AWS costs up to ⅔ in your sleep**, by tagging EC2 instances and RDS databases with `cron`-style stop/start schedules &mdash; perfect for development and test systems that sit idle overnight and on weekends.

 * Tag EC2 instances, EBS volumes, and RDS databases to schedule backups.

-* Tag your own custom CloudFormation stacks, and Lights Off can even delete/recreate the expensive parts on schedule!
+* Tag your own CloudFormation stacks, and Lights Off can even delete/recreate the expensive components on schedule!

 Jump to:
 [Installation](#quick-start) &bull;